itsalfredakku/rxops-uikit/docs/design-system/semantic-components-roadmap.md

 ## Overview

-This roadmap outlines the planned evolution of RxOps UI components toward semantic-first design principles.
+This roadmap outlines the planned evolution of RxOpscomponents toward semantic-first design principles.
 Each component will be enhanced to automatically infer styling from semantic meaning and purpose.

 ## Phase 1: Foundation Components